netinvent/command_runner/README.md

  - valid_exit_codes (list): List of exit codes which won't trigger error logs
  - timeout (int): seconds before a process tree is killed forcefully, defaults to 3600
  - shell (bool): Shall we use the cmd.exe or /usr/bin/env shell for command execution, defaults to False
- - encoding (str): Which text encoding the command produces, defaults to cp437 under Windows and utf-8 under Linux
+ - encoding (str/bool): Which text encoding the command produces, defaults to cp437 under Windows and utf-8 under Linux
  - stdout (str/queue.Queue/function/False/None): Optional path to filename where to dump stdout, or queue where to write stdout, or callback function which is called when stdout has output
  - stderr (str/queue.Queue/function/False/None): Optional path to filename where to dump stderr, or queue where to write stderr, or callback function which is called when stderr has output
  - split_streams (bool): Split stdout and stderr into two separate results